bhlee1020/CassiopeiaProcessor_2023_04_18/README.md

 - Authored by Brandon Lee

 ## Description
 Software developed and used by the Harland Lab at UC Berkeley to process Cassiopeia jellyfish recordings.
+Videos are analyzed to determine the ganglia which initiate pulses, allowing for the tracking of sleep and wake states in Cassiopeia.

 <!--- ## Table of Contents --->